-Making all this worse, the time they do spend selling is often unproductive, mostly because they don’t have the information necessary to be successful.
+The time that salespeople do spend selling is often unproductive, mostly because they don’t have the information necessary to be successful.
 When Forrester talked to executives about the time they spend with salespeople, they found a lot of frustration with the level of preparedness of sales reps.

 - 57 percent said that sales reps weren’t knowledgeable about their industry.